Tangkak

-Tangkak (Jawi: تڠكق) is a town and the capital of Tangkak District in Johor, Malaysia.
+Tangkak is a town and the capital of Tangkak District in Johor, Malaysia.
 The town is nicknamed "Fabric Town" or "Syurga Kain" in honour of its many textile shops.
 It is also well known as being a major entry point to Mount Ledang, the highest mountain in Johor.

 History, Etymology and Infrastructure

 Tangkak is located in the north-western corner of the state of Johore, bordering Malacca by the Kesang River and Chohong River and was formerly the second largest town in Muar District with full of loan shark.

 Tangkak was founded in the year 1901 at the foot of Mt.
 Ophir (1276m high) and was under the direct control of Muar district then.
 In 1946, the local council was established and was governed by the Assistant District Officer who in turn reported to the Muar District Office in those days.

 According to hearsay, the word Tangkak came from the Malay word merangkak, meaning to crawl.
 It was believed that Long Mahmud had led 7 brothers from the Riau Province (in Indonesia) to start the first settlement that is today Tangkak.
 These 7 brothers had sailed from Riau Province and sailing along the Kesang River before finally arriving at Tangkak River.
 They saw the flat terrain and decided to stay put at the place.
 Unfortunately they had difficulties getting up the river bank as their legs got stuck at the slippery river mud.
 They had to use the roots of trees to help them to get on land.
 When other settlers asked them the name of the place, they will answer tang merangkak tu.
 Over a period of time, it was shortened to Tangkak, the name of the settlement today.

 This town is linked to the famous mountain - Mount Ledang where it was said that the most beautiful princess resided there in ancient times.
 This princess, known as Puteri Gunung Ledang, had the last Sultan of the Malacca Sultanate so smitten with her that he had sent his top warrior, Hang Tuah, to ask her for her hand in marriage.
 Myth or otherwise, Hang Tuah never came back after his second visit to the mountain.